 The diagnosis was a big moment in my life.
 But honestly, all I felt was relief.
 For so many years I knew something wasn’t right but could never find an answer.
 Finally knowing the cause and having resources and treatment options was so reassuring.
 I had already given up so much in the way of physical activity and recreation that the diagnosis wasn’t really that daunting.
 I started researching rheumatic disorders and experimenting with diet.
 It wasn’t until my symptoms diminished to such an extent through my diet control that I realised how much pain and inflammation I had been experiencing for so long.
 I realised then how abnormal my “baseline” was.

-Controlling my diet actually allowed me to start exercising again.
+Controlling my diet and using cbd for arthritis pain actually allowed me to start exercising again.
 I can still remember the first times I went hiking and running again without pain.
 Even just waking up and not being in pain.
 It was a complete lifestyle and outlook shift.
 I had been convinced that I wouldn’t be able to be active anymore, and in being able to reconnect with fitness, I found a passion for the outdoors and a love of nature that grounds and drives me today.
 I’ve found that controlling my symptoms is kind of a balancing act that forces self-care.
 Things that can cause my RA to flare up are poor diet (as mentioned before), lack of sleep, getting sick (compromising my immune system in one way has far-reaching systemic impacts), high stress levels and heavy drinking.
 I’ve learned to prioritize sleep and healthy diet, along with regular exercise – even if it’s a 10-minute workout in the morning or before bed – and I know how to listen to my body well enough now to know when I need to take a break.

 At first it just felt good to get outside, but more and more I realized how much of a positive impact outdoor activities were having on my physical and mental health, so I really started to prioritize them.
 There’s so much evidence of the benefits of getting outside, and my experiences definitely agreed with that.
 Climbing was the first sport/activity I had participated in where the only thing holding me back was my own strength or technique, not my RA.
 I was driven to see how far I could go with it because I loved it and actually COULD do it without pain.
 It turns out that a lack of pain can be a strong motivator!